What’s New in DataGraph 5.1

 For the first time, DataGraph now has a way to draw confidence intervals around a mean value.
 This option has been added to the Box Command.
 The new “Point + Interval” drawing type can display the mean or median along with different intervals, such as the min/max, percentiles, or confidence intervals around a mean.

-With this functionality, you can group data and display the mean with a confidence interval.
+This functionality allows you to group data and display the mean with a confidence interval.

 You can also show the middle percentage around the median value.
 Here the median point is combined with showing all the points in the distribution.